 Vision nutrition

 Being intentional about your cat's nutrition is a great way to improve their vision health.
-Your cat requires taurine, which is an amino acid or a building block of protein that typically has to be added into their diet as a supplement.
+Your cat requires taurine, which is an amino acid, or a building block of protein, that typically has to be added into their diet as a supplement.

 So, nutrition is key.
 Additionally, other vitamins are essential for vision nutrition and the general health of your cat.
 For example, vitamin A is required for healthy eyes, along with Omega-3 fatty acids and antioxidants.
+Cat food with an AAFCO statement is guaranteed to include these essential nutrients.

 Sight exercise for cats